Legal Requirements for a Marriage or Civil Partnership

-You must both attend the register office in the district in which you live to inform the Registrar of your intention to marry or enter into a civil partnership.
+- You must both attend the register office in the district/borough in which you live to inform the Registrar of your intention to marry or enter into a civil partnership.
 This is called 'Giving Notice'.
-This means declaring you are both free to marry each other; you will be required to provide certain documents.
+This means declaring you are both free to marry or enter a civil partnership with each other; you will be required to provide certain documents.

-Where you are both British, EEA or Swiss nationals, you are not subject to immigration control, and unless you are marrying in an Anglican church in England or Wales by banns or common licence, you must give your notices of marriage or civil partnership to the superintendent registrar for the district(s) in which you have lived for the proceeding 9 days immediately prior to giving your notices.
+- If you are a relevant national i.e. British, Irish or a person been granted EU settlement status (either settled, pre-settled or has a pending application submitted before 30th June 2021) you must give your notices of marriage or civil partnership to the superintendent registrar for the district(s) in which you have lived for the proceeding 9 days immediately prior to giving your notices.
 Without attesting the legal preliminaries your ceremony cannot go ahead.

-You must must be over 18 years (or consent of parent/s/guardian if 16 to 18 years), not related to each other within the prohibited degrees of relationship and not in an existing marriage or civil partnership.
+- You must be over 18 years, not related to each other within the prohibited degrees of relationship and not in an existing marriage or civil partnership.

 A civil ceremony can take place at any register office or other approved premises in England or Wales.

-For a marriage in an approved premises, you will need to:
+For a marriage or civil partnership in an approved premises, you will need to:

 - contact the venue to ensure availability